-From discussions within our market, we expect a small proportion of companies may defer purchasing decisions in the short term, as they remain focused on business continuity activities.
-In general, it is business as usual for most companies, including those that have begun to deploy our software or are already using Kneat at their sites.
+Due to the pandemic, we are seeing a small proportion of companies deferring their purchasing decisions temporarily, as they remain focused on business continuity activities.
+For a large proportion, it is business as usual, including those that have begun to deploy our software or are already using Kneat at their sites.
 We are serving many of the world's largest pharmaceutical companies.
-At least four of our customers are targeting vaccines and treatments for COVID-19.
+Many of our customers are targeting vaccines and treatments for COVID-19.
 Our technology is allowing them to manage aspects of their critical validation processes remotely, while eliminating the need to use and route paper.
-Several of our customers have told us how our product, Kneat Gx is aiding their business continuity effort at this time, because it allows them to collaborate and manage their process in real time, without personnel having to travel or be in one location.
+Several of our customers have told us how our technology is aiding their business continuity effort at this time, because it allows them to collaborate and manage their process in real time, without personnel having to travel or be in one location.

-I am pleased to report on the progress that we have made during the year ended December 31, 2019, highlighted by a 202% revenue growth against the year ended 2018 and multiple top tier customer wins.
+I am pleased to report on the progress that we have made during the three months ended 31 March, 2020, highlighted by a 130% revenue growth against the three months ended March 31, 2019 and several top tier customer wins.
 We are executing well on our plans and continue to gather momentum in the market.
 Every day I hear customers and prospects saying that they must move away from the labour intensive manual paper processes that are slowing down their business and leaving them susceptible to data integrity and compliance issues.
 It gives me great pleasure to know that Kneat is becoming trusted by more and more of the largest global healthcare companies to address these challenges.

 We are seeing strong growth in our recurring revenue streams of SaaS license fees and yearly maintenance.
-SaaS revenue for the three-months ended December 31, 2019 was \$341,105, an increase of 620% compared with the fourth quarter of 2018 and SaaS revenue for the year 2019 was \$841,343, an increase of 545% compared with 2018.
+SaaS revenue for the three-months ended March 31, 2020 was \$410,303, an increase of 528% compared with the three-months ended March 31, 2019.
 Our existing customers are expanding into new work processes and new sites, delivering great opportunity for growth and expansion of our software.
 We are maturing our company structure and growing our ability to deploy and support our global customers.
 The whole Kneat team can be very proud as they continue to develop quality compliant software, continue to win top tier customers and continue to provide excellent end-to-end customer service.

-The promotion of the SaaS platform which adds to our annual recurring revenue ("ARR") base is a key strategy for Kneat.
-Progress on this front is reflected in the growth in ARR at December 31, 2019 to \$1,910,944, a 264% increase compared to December 31, 2018.
+The promotion of our SaaS offering which adds to our annual recurring revenue ("ARR") base is a key strategy for Kneat.
+Progress on this front is reflected in the growth in ARR at March 31, 2020 to \$2,616,980, a 294% increase compared to March 31, 2019.

+At the beginning of March 2020, we closed a short form prospectus offering, including the full exercise of an overallotment option resulting in aggregate gross proceeds of \$12.7 million.
+As well as this, we also completed a non-brokered private placement for gross proceeds of \$1.8 million.
 We are focused on building strong foundations which are positioning us for success now and into the future.
-We are using the gross proceeds of \$14.5 million raised from the equity financing in March 2020 to invest in building our team by hiring talented staff across all functions and key geographies.
+We are using the net proceeds of \$13.4 million raised from these equity financings to invest in building our team by hiring talented staff across all functions and key geographies.

-Our plan for 2020 is to continue to add and deploy new customers, expand to new work processes and new sites within our existing customer base and continue to build out the Kneat Gx platform.
+Our plan for the rest of 2020 is to continue to add and deploy new customers, expand to new work processes and new sites within our existing customer base and continue to build out the Kneat Gx platform.

-(s) "Eddie Ryan" Eddie Ryan, CEO kneat.com, inc. Year ended December 31, 2019
+(s) "Eddie Ryan" Eddie Ryan, CEO

+kneat.com, inc.